Section A: UK Visa Fee Increases April 2026

 VAC and UKVCAS fees are commercial service charges.
 Standard UKVCAS appointments are usually free, but some sites charge for standard slots and for optional extras.
 Refunds follow the provider’s terms for cancellations or missed bookings.
 Late arrivals or no-shows are usually non-refundable.
 Courier, document scanning and SMS update fees are generally not returned once provided.

-IHS is separate from the application fee and is often refundable in more scenarios.
-Refunds are commonly made where the application is refused, where you withdraw before a decision, where you paid too much, or where you are later confirmed as exempt.
+The IHS is separate from the application fee and can be refundable in more circumstances than the application fee.
+IHS refunds are commonly made where the application is refused, where you withdraw before a decision, where you paid too much, or where you are later confirmed as exempt.
 Refunds are paid to the cardholder who made the original payment and can be partial where a shorter period is granted.
 There is no refund because the NHS was not used, because you leave the UK early, or because you decide not to take up your permission after grant.

 Costs like English tests, tuberculosis screening, translations, notarisations, postage and travel to appointments sit outside UKVI.
 These are only refundable if the supplier’s terms allow it.
 Keep receipts and booking confirmations because any refund request will need order numbers and timestamps.